fes7713/StudentManager/README.md

 ## Project Abstract
 This application aims to provide a system that enables users to explore the data inside the specific database table in an efficient way.
 The system is specifically made for the student database system and provides the efficient way to view and manipulate the data inside the student database table.

+## Project Goal
+Our goal in this project was to
+1. Combine Java and MySQL
+2. Create interactive GUI in Java and have an experience developing fully working GUI with external component, MySQL in this project.
+3. Develope the efficient database structure for student management.
+4. Have an Experience working as a team.

 # Requirement
 - JDK 16
 - Apatch Netbeans 12.5